ucsd-ets/datahub-docker-stack/Documentations/tests.md

 They are a little tricky.
 Technically, they are "manually triggered automated" tests.
 This means they will not be included in our automated pipeline (defined by [`main.yml`](/.github/workflows/main.yml)).

-Instead, they are defined in separate .yml files in `.github/workflows/`, and manually triggered on Github Action page.
+Instead, they are defined in separate .yml files in `.github/workflows/`, and manually triggered on Github Actions page.
 The details of how to create the matching .yml file will be a long discussion and won't be expanded here.
 [Official doc](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions) is always a good place to start.
 You can also look at the [existing one](/.github/workflows/test_gpu.yml) we have.

 Workflow tests are designed to hold expensive but not-so-important tests.
 The purpose is to reduce the runtime of the main pipeline by running these tests only when necessary (e.g. before tagging stable images)